-The Annual Conference, postponed since 2020, took place in Stockholm from 9 to 11 September 2021.
+The 16th ESIL Annual Conference took place in Stockholm from 9 to 11 September 2021.
 Under the overall theme ‘Changes in International Lawmaking: Actors, Processes, Impact’, the hybrid event examined changes in international lawmaking and how these changes are impacted by and impact on national and private norms and processes, and how they eventually affect the daily lives of people.